vincentoktav/vincentoktav.github.io/content/home/slider.md

   # cta_icon = "graduation-cap"

 [[item]]
-  title = "Quote of the day"
+  title = '<p style="color:lavender">Quote of the day</p>'
-  content = '\"First, think.
+  content = '"First, think.
 Second, believe.
 Third, dream.
-And finally, dare.” – Walt Disney' align = "left"  # Choose `center`, `left`, or `right`.
+And finally, dare.” <br /> - Walt Disney' align = "left"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).
   #   Deactivate an option by commenting out the line, prefixing it with `#`.
   overlay_color = "#404040"  # An HTML color value.
-  overlay_img = "headers/disney01.jpg"  # Image path relative to your `static/img/` folder.
+  overlay_img = "headers/up.jpg"  # Image path relative to your `static/img/` folder.
   overlay_filter = 0.1  # Darken the image.
 Value in range 0-1.

   # Call to action button (optional).